alexalexyang/supermeowkat/README.md

 # Blog pagination

 It's handled by gatsby-awesome-pagination.
-Relevant code is this in gatsby-node.js:
+Change the items per page in this code in gatsby-node.js:

 ```
 const blogposts = res.data.blogposts.edges